 For any modern business, digital is a channel that can’t be ignored.
 Executive search firms need to ensure that they have a strong digital profile to compliment and spotlight the quality of their service to both candidates and clients.

 A good digital footprint for your brand and consultants will be increasingly important for your business.
+Ignoring the need to be digitally progressive simply allows competitors to edge you out of the market as the transformation into a largely digital-first industry unfolds.
 Read on to find out more:

 The internet of things

 The day of the black book is over.
-Client and candidate information is more readily available than it was a decade ago and the tools to use it are now easily accessible.
+Client and candidate information is more readily available than it was a decade ago and the tools to use it are now easily accessible to even the lesser-digitally-abled amongst us.
 Even more disturbing is the speed with which information that is not maintained becomes inaccurate, with 30% or more of B2B contact information companies hold changing annually.
-Establishing, developing and maintaining a strong digital profile will allow you to both find and be found, opening the door for the relationship building that your team excel at.
+Establishing, developing and maintaining a strong digital profile is essential, as it will allow you to both find and be found, opening the door for the relationship building that your team has excelled at previously.